Kurt Vile Q&A: End Of The Road 2022 – Day 4

 News that Kurt is eager to get on with the follow-up to this year’s ninth album Watch My Moves (“I got all kinds of new instruments lately that I’m going to use and start recording again when I get back from tour.
 In the late fall I’m gonna hit it.
 Hit it hard”) leads the discussion around to collaborators past (Cate Le Bon, Courtney Barnett, Uncut favourite Terry Allen) and possibly future.

 “I’m afraid to say certain people out loud,” Vile giggles.
 “Like I’m obsessed for instance with Charlie XCX, but I shouldn’t even say that out loud.”
-Pinnock suggests a supergroup of his own: Vile, Terry Allen and Charli XCX.
+Tom suggests a supergroup of his own: Vile, Terry Allen and Charli XCX.
 Kurt nods.
 “That’s the perfect band.”
 Just nobody invite Joe Perry.

+Catch up with the rest of Uncut’s End Of The Road 2022 coverage here:

+Khruangbin, Sudan Archives: End Of The Road Festival 2022 – Day 1